 Google Consumer Surveys for website satisfaction allow you to easily create customer satisfaction surveys for your website.
 Google automatically aggregates and analyzes responses, providing the data back to you through a simple online interface.
 Each user will be asked to complete the four-question satisfaction survey.
 Surveys will run until they have received 500 responses.
 After 30 days, the survey starts again so you can track responses over time.
-This is currently limited to US, Canadian, and UK English visitors on non mobile devices.
+This is currently limited to non mobile devices in these markets.

 Google Consumer Surveys for website satisfaction are free by default.
 You can create additional surveys with customized questions for 1¢ per response or $5.00 for 500 responses.
 Custom surveys will randomly alternate serving to users with the free default website satisfaction survey that can't be edited.
 You can have a screening question only in custom satisfaction surveys.